Gabriella439/haskell-nix/README.md

 *   Verbosity

     Nix derivations for Haskell projects are significantly more complex than their corresponding `stack.yaml` files.
-The `release.nix` file in this repository is the Nix analog of a `stack.yaml` file and you can see for yourself the increase in complexity.
+The `release.nix` files in this repository are the Nix analog of a `stack.yaml` file and you can see for yourself the increase in complexity as the examples progress in difficulty.

 *   Poor error messages